yohanchatelain/fmriprep/docs/installation.rst

         /data /out participant
     ...

-For ``fmriprep-docker`` all the options you would typically pass to fmriprep, you can use for ``fmriprep-docker``. ``fmriprep-docker`` is mostly mounting the paths and environmental variables.
+For ``fmriprep-docker`` all the arguments you would typically pass to fmriprep, you can use for ``fmriprep-docker`` (i.e. ignoring slice time corrections).
+Additionally, ``fmriprep-docker`` handles mounting the paths and environmental variables automatically.

 We have published a `step-by-step tutorial
 <http://reproducibility.stanford.edu/fmriprep-tutorial-running-the-docker-image/>`_
 illustrating how to run ``fmriprep-docker``.
 This tutorial also provides valuable troubleshooting insights and advice on what to do after fmriprep has run.

 You may also invoke ``docker`` directly::